joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 ![System Architecture](System%20architecture.png)

+This request is passed to the Orchestrator Agent, which selects the relevant dataset(s) and routes the task to either the Analysis Agent or the Visualization Agent.
+Here are the details:

 1. **Orchestrator Agent**
    - **Role:** Interfaces with the user, parses natural-language requests, identifies relevant datasets, and route tasks to the right agent.
    - **Implementation:** Built using LangChain with custom prompt templates.
 Uses Ollama for local LLM inference to maintain data privacy.